 21 Apr How Does Gum Disease Affect Your Teeth?

 Healthy gums do not bleed, so if your gums bleed when you brush or floss your teeth then you may have gum disease.
 Over time, this disease destroys your gums and jawbone, leading to tooth loss.
 Detecting and treating gum disease in its earliest stages gives you a better chance of preserving your gums, jawbone, teeth, and overall smile.
-If you are experiencing any gum disease symptoms, Saba and Romanin Dental Associates can help you maintain your oral health with expert care and treatment.
+If you are experiencing any gum disease symptoms, Dr. Saba and Associates can help you maintain your oral health with expert care and treatment.

 What Is Gum Disease?